bk/wmk/readme.md

   This should be a dict.

 - `site`: Values for common information relating to the website.
 These are also added to the template context under the key `site`.
-See further below, under "Site and page variables".
+Also see the "Site and page variables" section below.

 - `render_drafts`: Normally, markdown files with `draft` set to a true value in the metadata section will be skipped during rendering.
 This can be turned off